 John has a first mortgage with Wells Fargo for $200,000, and a second mortgage for $50,000 with Navy Federal.
 The house sells for $230,000.
 Wells Fargo gets paid in full, and John must go through the short sale process with Navy Federal as they will not get full payment.

-Sometimes, proceeds from a sale can't pay either loan in full, and two separate short sale negotiations must happen simultaneously.
+Sometimes, proceeds from a sale can't pay either loan in full, and so two separate short sale negotiations must happen simultaneously with both lenders.

 EXAMPLE: